NicholasFarrow/nicholasfarrow.github.io/_pages/draft.md

 <iframe width="800" height="450" src="https://www.youtube.com/embed/yYCnp_42mgY" frameborder="0" allowfullscreen></iframe>
 *Coalescing neutron stars in a simulation of GW190425*, **CoRe collaboration**

-The closer the stars get, the faster their orbital velocities become as they circle around eachother.
+The closer the stars get, the faster their orbital velocities become as they circle around each other.
 The orbital period (time taken for one revolution) decreases; reflected in the gravitational waves as an increasing frequency.
 The crescendo of the gravitational wave frequency is known as a *chirp*.
 The *chirp* ends with a merger between the two neutron stars, forming a supramassive neutron star or a black hole.

 <audio controls>
 	<source src="/assets/GW150914_H1_whitenbp.wav" type="audio/wav">